MarkVestergaard/PCMCalculator/README.md

 New data can be loaded via the top menu (File → Load New PAR/REC File or File → Load New NIfTI File).

-Region of interests covering the vessel of interest can be defined either by manual delineation or by using the semi-automatic region-growing algorithm.
+`PCMCalculator` provides two methods for ROI delineation.
+Manual ROIs are drawn by selecting **"Add ROI"** in the ROI analysis button group, which activates the polygon drawing tool.
+Polygons are directly drawn on the image using an interactive polygon selector.
+After drawing, the ROI can be toggled between editable and locked states using the **"Edit ROI"** button.
+A ROI can be drawn on one of the frames and copied to all frames.
+The ROI can be edited on each specific frame to ensure accurate delineation throughout each frame.
+Alternatively, the semi-automatic region-growing algorithm allows users to place a seed point approximately in the center of the vessel, after which the algorithm grows outward to include neighboring voxels whose velocity values exceed a user-defined threshold (default: 10 cm/s).
+The growth is additionally constrained by a maximum distance from the seed point (default: 8 pixels) to prevent the region from extending beyond the vessel boundary.
+For multi-frame data, the region-growing algorithm automatically tracks the vessel across all frames by updating the seed position to the voxel with the highest velocity within the current region.

+Once the ROI has be defined, the flow in each frame can be calculated by **"Calculate Flow"**.
+The resulting flow waveform is presented in the rigthmost figure.

-Data is saved in CSV files and ROIs can be saved in NIfTI, NPZ, and/or GIF format.
+Results can saved in CSV files containing flow (ml/min), velocity (cm/s) and cross-sectional area (mm²) for each frame using **"Save Data"**.
+ROI images can be saved in NIfTI, NPZ, and/or GIF format.

 ## References